jguix/angularjs-FlightDashboard/README.md

 >
 Remember that success handlers can either (a) return the response value, (b) throw an exception, or (c) return a **Promise**

 This is a good example of a flattened **promise chain** approach.
-But I do not like this solution because I had to my **success** handlers are simply function wrappers that internally call another promise-returning API.
-It would be great if I could eliminate those *tedious* function wrappers!
+But I do not like this solution because I had to create my **success** handlers as function wrappers that essentially only call another promise-returning API.
+It would be great if I could eliminate those *tedious* function wrappers... which seems like an un-necessary layer!

 >
 This is also manifest at least two other anti-patterns: